The serpae tetra is a tropical freshwater fish belonging to the characin family.

 To help make your serpae tetras feel at home, try to replicate their original Amazon habitat.
 Blackwater extract or peat can help to mimic the acidy, soft water they are accustomed to.
 Keep any lighting subdued and ensure the flow of water in the tank is slow-moving.

 Providing the aquarium is well maintained, the serpae tetra should remain relatively healthy.
-It is a hardy species that rarely suffer from disease.
+It is a hardy species that rarely suffer from the disease.
 In rare cases, a serpae tetra may suffer the following health issues:

 - Bacterial infections